 Submitting the application

 Once you have found a policy that works for you, you’ll fill out some additional information including more in-depth health and financial information.
 This can be completed using our simple online SnapApp or over the phone.
-You will have to provide your Social Security information and your Driver’s License Number.
+You will have to provide your Social Security number and your Driver’s License Number.

 Once you’ve completed this step, click the button to submit your application.
 For right now, that’s all you have to do.
 Later on, you may have to have a phone interview and take a medical exam unless the insurer does not require an exam.

 In the meantime, celebrate that you are now well on your way to protecting your family’s future.

 This is actually a very easy exam.
 A paramedic will come out to your home or your office and give you a very basic physical.
 That said, it will take about 20 minutes of your time, depending on the carrier requirements.
 They’ll take your height, weight and a few other measurables.
 You will probably have to provide a little blood and give a urine sample.